mkbaldwin/cloud-study-guides/AWS_CCP_Study_Guide.md

 ## Database Services
   * **Amazon Relational Database Service (RDS)** - Fully managed relational database service supporting common database engines such as MySQL, PostgreSQL, Oracle, etc.
-  * **Amazon Aurora** - MySQL/PostgreSQL compatible database built for the cloud.
+  * **Amazon Aurora** - Amazon Aurora is an AWS specific database engine providing compatability with MySQL and PostgreSQL.
+                        This is a cloud native database solution that supports automatic scaling of storage in increments of 10GB.
+Can store up to 64TB.
   * **Amazon Database Migration Service (DMS)** - Tooling for one time or continual data migration into Amazon RDS from many different commercial database systems.
   * **Amazon Dynamo DB** - Fully managed no SQL DB.
 Support key-value storage or document storage.
 Has extremely low latency and automatic scaling.
 Can handle up to 20 millions requests per second.
+Can store 100s of terabytes.
   * **Amazon ElastiCache** - Fully managed in memory datastore with on demand scaling and replication.
 Used for caching and session storage.
 Compatible with redis and memcached.
   * **Amazon Red Shift** - Data warehouse service supporting high performance and petabyte scale.
 Uses column oriented storage.
+  * **Amazon Neptune** - Fully managed graph oriented database.
+  * **Amazon QLDB** - Quantum Ledger Database is a managed service that provides transparent, immutable, and cryptographically verifiable transaction log (journal).
+  * **Amazon Managed Blockchain** - Fully managed service for building blockchain application using the open-source frameworks Hyperledger Fabric and Ethereum.

 ## Integration Services
   * **Simple Notification Service (SNS)** - Publish / subscribe messaging service supporting topics.
 Supports notifications